-As a Trust we are committed to equality of opportunity.
+As a Trust we continue to be committed to equality of opportunity.
 We do not discriminate when making decisions pertaining to recruitment, performance management, promotion or professional development, and we value diversity and the different contributions that all members of our staffing community are able to make.
+We also recognise that the needs of people will change throughout their working lives, and are continuing to develop and deliver working practices and policies that are responsive to this.

-We also recognise that the needs of people will change throughout their working lives, and are seeking to develop and deliver working practices and policies that are responsive to this.
-This includes providing opportunities for professional development, creating career pathways across the Trust and supporting colleagues to be able to balance work with caring responsibilities and other commitments and interests outside of the workplace; for example by providing opportunities for flexible working, career breaks and some enhanced entitlements to family and carer leave.
-In doing so we hope to attract and retain colleagues, and provide opportunities for both genders to participate across all levels of the workforce.
+This includes providing opportunities for professional development, creating career pathways across the Trust and supporting colleagues to balance work with caring responsibilities and other commitments and interests outside of the workplace; for example by providing opportunities for flexible working, career breaks and some enhanced entitlements to family and carer leave.
+In the year to 31 March 2019, all flexible working requests received were accommodated, and it remains the case that we hope to attract and retain colleagues by enabling both genders to participate across all levels of the workforce.

-We are mindful that the workforce of the Trust is set to grow as new schools join us, and that schools are likely to bring a similar gender pay gap with them; this along with the reasons for the gap mean that the gap may take time to close.
+We are mindful that new schools joining the Trust may bring a similar gender pay gap with them; this combined with the reasons for the gap mean that the gap may take time to close.
+Whilst it is disappointing that this years' report shows that the gap has widened since 2018, we anticipate that our organisational culture and changes to the pay structure for non-teaching staff from 1 April 2019, will again see the gap narrow.
 We will continue to monitor, evaluate and report on the Trust's progress.